Rumford fireplace

-The Rumford fireplace is a tall, shallow fireplace designed by Sir Benjamin Thompson, Count Rumford, an Anglo-American physicist best known for his investigations of heat.
+A Rumford fireplace, sometimes known as a Rumford stove, is a tall, shallow fireplace designed by Sir Benjamin Thompson, Count Rumford, an Anglo-American physicist best known for his investigations of heat.
 Its shallow, angled sides are designed to reflect heat into the room, and its streamlined throat minimizes turbulence, thereby carrying away smoke with little loss of heated room air.

 History

+Rumford appears to have first developed an interest in smoking fireplaces following problems encountered following 1794 renovations of the Palmerston family's house in Hanover Square, Westminster, Rumford being at the time in intimate correspondence with Lady Palmerston.
+Around the end of 1795 Rumford experimented with various designs, his first practical installation being at the Board of Trade in Whitehall.
+Rumford later installed such fireplaces not only at the Palmerston house, but throughout those of the aristocracy of England.

-Rumford applied his knowledge of heat to the improvement of fireplaces in the 1790s.
-He made them smaller and shallower with widely angled covings so they would radiate better.
+His designs made the fireplaces smaller and shallower with widely angled covings so they would radiate better.
 And he streamlined the throat, or in his words "rounded off the breast" so as to "remove those local hindrances which forcibly prevent the smoke from following its natural tendency to go up the chimney..."

 Rumford wrote two papers detailing his improvements on fireplaces in 1796 and 1798.
 He was well known and widely read in his lifetime and almost immediately in the 1790s his "Rumford fireplace" became state-of-the-art worldwide.
 Subsequent testing of Rumford's designs has shown that their efficiency would qualify them as clean-burning stoves.